aarushg22/WebRTC_demo/README.md

 #### Pre-requisite

-You can download and install Node.js from [https://nodejs.org/en/download/](this link) or via your preffered package manager.
+You can download and install Node.js from [this link](https://nodejs.org/en/download/) or via your preffered package manager.

-This code has been extracted from the google codelabs tutorial which can be found [https://codelabs.developers.google.com/codelabs/webrtc-web/#0](here)
+This code has been extracted from the google codelabs tutorial which can be found [here](https://codelabs.developers.google.com/codelabs/webrtc-web/#0)

-The code for recording has been taking from the webrtc samples [https://github.com/webrtc/samples/tree/gh-pages/src/content/getusermedia/record](here)
+The code for recording has been taking from the webrtc samples [here](https://github.com/webrtc/samples/tree/gh-pages/src/content/getusermedia/record)

 #### Running the Demo

-This is an app manifest that tells Node Package Manager (npm) what project dependencies to install.

 To install dependencies (such as /socket.io/socket.io.js), run the following from the command line terminal, in your work directory: